Azure/BatchExplorer/Readme.md

 Batch Explorer is a tool to manage your Azure Batch accounts.
 The goal is to implement a great user experience that will help you debug, monitor and manage your pools, jobs and tasks.
 It will also include experimental features such as `Batch Templates` in the aim to improve your Batch experience.
 We are open to any feedback, ideas and contributions you might have.

-BatchExplorer is updated monthly with new features and bug fixes.
-You can download it for Windows, macOS, and Linux on [Batch Explorer website](https://azure.github.io/BatchExplorer/).

 ![Account view](docs/images/account-home.png)
 ![Job view](docs/images/job-home.png)